NoahSaso/snapper/README.md

 it will be called with the query's parameters as arguments and the result will be used.

-**`revalidate`** is an optional boolean that determines whether or not this query should be revalidated by the revalidate script.
-If it's a function (instead of a boolean), it will be called with the query's parameters as arguments and the result will be used.
-Defaults to `true`.

 #### URL queries support:

 **`method`** is the optional HTTP method for the request.
 Defaults to `GET`.